jojo2357/GitHub-Views-Logger/README.md

 if you choose to run `run_windows_github_traffic_logger.bat` from cmd, you can do `run_windows_github_traffic_logger <username>, <password>` and you wont be prompted at all!

+if you want to create charts from the data that has built up, all you have to do is run `create_charts.bat` and enter your username (enter username just to make sure that Repos.txt is correct)

 ## Notes:
 Github will be changing their api to no longer accept username+password.
 This means you will need to create an API key for this in May 2021.